tjy-justin/tjy-justin/README.md

 ## My Hobbies

-I like to play badminton 🏸 and go for walks 🚶‍♂️ frequently.
+I like to play badminton 🏸, swim 🏊‍♂️, and go for walks 🚶‍♂️ frequently.
 I also enjoy reading 📖 about Sociology, Philosophy, Economics in my downtime.

 ## Let's Connect On: